data-forge/data-forge-js/README.md

 More documentation will be here soon on supported LINQ functions.

-## Aggregation
+## Summarization and Aggregation

-todo: Coming soon
+## Aggregate

+todo

+### Merge

+todo

+### Window

+The `window` function allows you to produce a new series for a data-frame or series by considering only a window of rows at a time.
+The *window* passes over the data-frame or series *batch-by-batch*, taking the first N rows for the first window, then the second N rows for the next window and so on.

+	var windowSize = 5; // Looking at 5 rows at a times.
+	var newSeries = sourceSeriesOrDataFrame.window(windowSize,
+			function (window) {
+				var index = ... compute index for row ...
+				var value = ... compute value for row ...
+				return [index, value]; // Generate a row in the new series.
+			}
+		);

+Each invocation of the selector function is passed a data-frame or series that represents the window of time requested.
+The return value of the selector produces a row in the new series: an array is returned that contains a pair of values.
+The pair specifies the index and value for the row.

+The window function can be used for summarization and aggregation of data.

+As an example consider computing the weekly totals for daily sales data:

+	var salesData = ... series containing amount sold on each day ...

+	var weeklySales = salesData.window(7,
+			function (window) {
+				return [
+					window.getIndex().last(), // Week ending.
+					window.sum(),			  // Total the amount sold during the week.
+				];
+			},
+		);

 ## Rolling window

-The rolling window function allows you to consider only a window of rows at a time.
-The window rolls across a series and, based on the results of your function, produces a new series with summarized or aggregated data.
+Like the window function, `rollingWindow` considers a window of rows at a time.
+This function however *rolls* across the data-frame or series *row-by-row* rather than batch-by-batch.
+The selector function produces a new series with summarized or aggregated data.

 The `percentChange` function that is included is probably the simplest example use of `rollingWindow`.
 It computes a new series with the percentage increase of each value in the source series.